Togohogo1-Archive/ee-scripts/README.md

-# ee scripts
+# EE Scripts
 Python scripts and files used in my IB Computer Science Extended Essay